wkoszek/me/source/blog/2012-05-13-unfriendly_it.md

 ---
 title:	"Unfriendly IT, or how to get Perforce diffs e-mailed to you"
 author: "Wojciech Adam Koszek"
+abstract: >
+  In this short article I show simple hack for getting Perforce changes e-mailed to you.
 address: "East Palo Alto, CA"
 description: "Short HOWTO on how to make Perforce send patches to you."
 auth:	Wojciech Koszek